How to spend no more than 30% of income: the advice of a retired millionaire at 35

 - “Fun” expenses should be after paying bills and replenishing pension accounts.

-- Do not ignore small expenses.
-They can tell you a lot about spending habits working against you.
-For example, morning coffee, dinners and much more - all this adds up to decent amounts.
+- Don't ignore small expenses.
+They can tell you a lot about how spending habits are working against you.
+For example, morning coffee, lunches and much more - all this adds up to decent amounts.

 - Monthly subscriptions are notoriously forgotten.
 Make sure you know how much they cost and whether you actually use them or not.